-Art Spectrum, Blockx, Gamblin, Golden, Langridge, NAM, Pebéo and a few other interesting products in other brands but as the list is long… please scroll down.
-We can also send these products to you, simply contact us by email or over the phone (02 6685 5808) and we will give you a quote.
+Art Spectrum, Blockx, Gamblin, Golden, Langridge, NAM, Pebéo and a few other interesting products in other brands but as the list is long so… please scroll down.

 So, first things first… Primers or gessos: are coats applied to the support to provide a desirable surface on which to paint.
 Most grounds are white to offer the brightest reflecting surface for light to act upon (but we also stock black, gray and transparent gesso).
 Acrylic primers can be painted directly onto raw canvas.
 Do not apply over glue sizing.
 Oil primers need to have a coat of glue size applied first to protect the raw canvas underneath.

-- Golden has a top quality black and white gesso
+- Golden M /B has a top quality black and white gesso

-- NAM has a good well priced gesso (we stock up to 4 litre tins)
+- NAM M /B has a good well priced gesso (we stock up to 4 litre tins)

-- Pebeo offers you white gesso in two qualities, as well as black, grey and transparent gesso.
+- Pebeo M /B offers you white gesso in two qualities, as well as black, grey and transparent gesso.

 Then what you need to paint: Mediums and Solvents…